NALStudio/CMM/README.md

 ```
 using "std"; // Try to find a namespace 'std'.
 If found on multiple assemblies, throw an error.

-private function<int> main() // Main cannot be set as public.
+private function<void> main() // Main cannot be set as public.
 Global public methods can be called directly.
+Void doesn't need to be written explicitly.
 {
 	int nice = 69; // The integer type determines what type the 69 will be
 	int pp = 420;